 Problem Probable cause Action 7.5.1 "The sail will not unfurl or will only partly unfurl."
 The jib halyard is wrapped around the luff extrusion.
 Ease the halyard slightly and try to reverse the system.
 Another halyard is wrapped around the luff extrusion. • Furl the system.
-Free the halyard. • The furling line is not free to run or has become tangled.
+Free the halyard.
+The furling line is not free to run or has become tangled.
 Slacken or free the furling line.
 The forestay is too slack.
 Tension the forestay, first of all by tensioning the backstay adjuster or backstays.
-If this doesn't help, decrease the length of the Furlex system. • Dirt and salt in the bearings. • Rinse the bearings with fresh water and lubricate with Furlex grease.
+If this doesn't help, decrease the length of the Furlex system.
+Dirt and salt in the bearings.
+Rinse the bearings with fresh water and lubricate with Furlex grease.
 Too much strain on the halyard. • Ease the halyard off.
-7.5.2 "The sail will not furl, is hard to furl or can only be partly furled" Another halyard is wrapped around the luff extrusion. • Unfurl the system.
+7.5.2 "The sail will not furl, is hard to furl or can only be partly furled" The jib halyard is wrapped around the luff extrusion.
+Ease the halyard slightly and try to reverse the system.
+Refer to the Assembly and Operating manual, Chapter 4.1.1.
+Another halyard is wrapped around the luff extrusion.
+Unfurl the system.
 Free the halyard.
-There is no line left on the drum. • Unfurl the sail.
+There is no line left on the drum.
+Unfurl the sail.
 Take it down and wind more line on the drum.
 Alternatively, loosen the sheet, gather the sail around the system with a rope, wind more line on the drum.
 The forestay is too slack.
-Increase forestay tension. • Excessive wind pressure on the sail. • Let the leeward sheet off more.
-Windward sheet is not released. • Release the sheet.
+Increase forestay tension.
+Excessive wind pressure on the sail. • Let the leeward sheet off more.
+Windward sheet is not released.
+Release the sheet.
 The sheet has become tangled. • Sort out the sheet.
-The free turn is not functioning. • Rinse the bearings with fresh water and lubricate with Furlex grease. • Large turning angles in the furling line route which increase friction.
+The free turn is not functioning.
+Rinse the bearings with fresh water and lubricate with Furlex grease.
+Large turning angles in the furling line route which increase friction.
 Re-route the furling line, avoiding large turning angles.
 Dirt and salt in the bearings. • Unfurl the sail.
 Ease the halyard.
 Disconnect the tack and turn the tack ring according to 6.4.2 page 28.
 Attach the tack.
 The furling line has become tangled on the drum.
 Unfurl the sail and take it down.
 Rewind the furling line.
 Unfurl with slight drag on the furling line in future and avoid having too much line on the drum.
 The line guide fitting chafes against the drum.
 Loosen the fastening screws below the drum and adjust the fitting.
 The halyard swivel is upside down.
 Fit the halyard swivel correctly.
 Too much strain on the halyard. • Ease the halyard off a little.
-7.5.3 "The system 'wobbles' when furling and unfurling" • The forestay is too loose. • Tension the backstay and/or the shrouds.
-This will tension the 7.5.4 "The sail unfurls after reefing or • The sail is not furled tightly enough. • Furl with some drag on the line. furling" • The furling line is not belayed.
+7.5.3 "The system 'wobbles' when furling and unfurling" • The forestay is too loose.
+Tension the backstay and/or the cap shrouds.
+This will tension the forestay.
+7.5.4 "The sail unfurls after reefing or • The sail is not furled tightly enough. • Furl with some drag on the line. furling" • The furling line is not belayed.
 Furl and belay the furling line